-Cat Scan Technologist
+Cat Scan Technologist ( Per Diem)

 How have you impacted someone's life today?
 At Hackensack Meridian Health our teams are focused on changing the lives of our patients by providing the highest level of care each and every day.
 From our hospitals, rehab centers and occupational health teams to our long-term care centers and at-home care capabilities, our complete spectrum of services will allow you to apply your skills in multiple settings while building your career, all within New Jersey's premier healthcare system.

 The Cat Scan Technologist performs computer tomography procedures and related techniques, producing sectional and three-dimensional images for the interpretation and assists with interventional and therapeutic procedures.

 A day in the life of a Cat Scan Technologist at Hackensack Meridian Health includes:

 - Uses professional judgment when reviewing and obtaining patient's clinical history for procedures, ensuring information is documented and scanned into PACS.

 - Prepares and reviews the accuracy of the contrast questionnaire with patient and/or family member and scan into EPIC.

 - Identifies and/or administers oral contrast and contrast media as prescribed by a licensed practitioner.